 Do follow us on our FB, Twitter to get the latest posts.

 A cashless economy is a popular term these days.
 There has been a lot of discussions and brainstorming on this issue.
 Digital payment is the latest innovation in the field of Information and Technology.
-Online payment through the wallet is a global trend and Nepal cannot remain unaffected from it.
+Online payment through the wallet is a global trend and Nepal cannot remain unaffected by it.
 Although Nepal is still miles behind in creating a cashless society, there has been an effort made by the government and private sector in achieving this foot.
 Now, there are many online digital payments or mobile wallet platforms/gateways in Nepal.
 In this post, we will provide the top online digital payments provider and mobile wallet platforms available in Nepal.

 In Nepal, the concept of digital payment service providers started with the introduction of a credit card by Nabil Bank in 1990.
 Kumari Bank was the initiator of online banking in Nepal.
 Although it took some time for such services to be part of people’s lives, digital payment services are now popular among Nepali users.

 The concept of digital/mobile wallets started in 2009 after the launch of eSewa by F1 Soft International.
 The introduction of eSewa revolutionized the concept of digital payment in Nepal.
 Since then Nepal has seen different digital payment service providers.
 Since eSewa, other payment systems like Khalti, IME Pay, QPay, iPay, etc. have launched their services.

 Online digital payment service has eased the life of people as people don’t have to queue up for hours to pay bills.
 You are just one tap away from recharging your mobile balance and buying a ticket for your favorite movie.
 You can get different offers for using their services including cashback when you use these apps for any purchase.

 ALSO READ: Top online news portal of Nepal